-We take a look into different methods of authentication, how they work and why companies need them to maintain excellent security.
+We take a look into different methods of authentication, how they work and why companies need them to maintain excellent security and what the most secure authentication method is.

 In 2021, all sorts of applications are giving their users access to their service using a method of authentication, or multiple methods.
 Whether you use these services as a daily activity, part of a job, or access information to finish a specific task, you need to authenticate yourself in one way or another.
 This happens for security reasons - it is essential to make sure that users accessing protected information are who they claim to be.